yanamal/CodinGame-Write-ups/Code-of-Kutulu/Post-Mortem.md

 - I also modeled **Group bonuses** in the same map: for each cell that was close enough to at least one other explorer, add the difference between `sanity_loss_lonely` and `sanity_loss_group`

 ### 5. Give up and minimax
+The threat/walkable paths data was reasonably good for reasoning about things in the middle-term, but for very short-term predictions, I ended up needing something more precise once I got to Legend.
+So I did a minimax calculation to predict (and avoid) worst-case damage to me, on just this turn:
+- For each of my possible moves:
+  - consider all combinations of possible other-explorer moves (not counting any abilities; which is at most 125, and in practice usually more like 30-80; multiplied by the number of my possible moves, of course)
+    - for each combination, "simulate" the damage that all the minions will do to everybody on that turn.
+Not, by any means, a full simulation - I didn't even bother calculating where the minions would actually end up.
+Just whether they'd be able to deal damage, and to whom.
+  - pick the combination(s) that are the worst case: (this is the **max** part of minimax)
+    - all combinations with the the most damage to me
+      - out of those, all combinations with the least cumulative damage to others.
+- Now we have the worst-case outcome for each move I can make; pick the move(s) with the best worst-case outcome.

+> Note: For my purposes, it was important to collect **all** moves with the same outcome, since I could then filter them by other heuristics.

 ### 6. Finally, the heuristics!
 Well, they do say that 80% of AI is representation.
 I forget who said that though.
 And whether that's actually what they said.

 Just to be clear, though, I did not write all of the above in one go before writing heuristics.
-It just evolved this way over time. though I was able to add a massive number of heuristics - quite a few more than I ended up using - and iterate on them very quickly once I had the representation in place.
+It all evolved over time together.
+Though I was able to add a massive number of heuristics - quite a few more than I ended up using - and iterate on them very quickly once I had the full representation in place.

 ### 7. Sprinkle in some abilities